 Caudwell LymeCo told me that no test can prove a current Lyme infection, they just show there has been an immune response at some time, and they can give false negatives.
 They also explained that the guidelines say that the rash is much more accurate than testing and a diagnosis based on a rash should not be reversed because of a negative test ELISA result.
 Having access to information enabled me to ask the right questions and challenge decisions that I felt were wrong.

 The hospital agreed to conduct an immunoblot and as a result I was diagnosed with Lyme disease again.
 I am still on the long road to recovery ten months later but having an accurate medical record is one less thing to worry about, my GP is more able to support me appropriately during my recovery.”

-He contracted acute Lyme Disease after being bitten by a tick on the NRA shooting grounds in Bisley, Surrey.
+He contracted acute Lyme disease after being bitten by a tick on NRA shooting grounds in Surrey.

 With symptoms worsening and treatment non-effective, he reached out to Caudwell LymeCo for advice.